-The KASOLA (KArlsruhe SOdium LAboratory) at INR is a versatile experimental facility to investigate flow phenomena in liquid sodium for nuclear and non-nuclear applications.
-The facility fills a cylindrical steel building with an inner diameter of 7.7 m and a usable height of 12.5 m.
-It hosts a sodium inventory of 7 m³, and it can operate in the range of about 150–550 °C. A magneto-hydrodynamic (MHD) pump can deliver a flow rate up to 150 m³/h at a pressure head of 0.4 MPa.
-Due to the specific features of this type of pump, such as flow direction reversal, the investigation of numerous potentially occurring technical scenarios can be performed.
+The KASOLA (KArlsruhe SOdium LAboratory) at INR is a versatile experimental facility to investigate flow phenomena in liquid sodium for solar and nuclear fusion applications.
+The facility was constructed in a cylindrical steel building with an inner diameter of 7.7 m and a usable height of 12.5 m.
+It hosts a sodium inventory of 7 m³, and it can operate in the range of about 150–550 °C. A magneto-hydrodynamic (MHD) pump provides a maximum flow rate of 150 m³/h at a pressure head of 0.4 MPa.

-The versatile test section has a height of nearly 6 m.
-It is situated above the MHD pump and can be used for development and investigation of targets, component tests, and/or experiments, which require high mass flow rates.
+1 ) The primary test section is nearly 6 m and can be used for developments and investigations of targets, component tests and experiments with high mass flow rates.

-- Validation and improvement of turbulent liquid metal heat transfer models in CFD tools on limited geometric scale
+- Qualification, validation and improvement of turbulent liquid metal heat transfer models in CFD (Computational fluid dynamics) as well as reduced order models

 - Development of free surface liquid metal targets for accelerator applications

 - Development of models to describe free surface liquid metal flow